-ART 300 - Perspective, Backgrounds, and Layouts (3 Cr.)
+ART 300 Perspective, Backgrounds, and Layouts (3 Cr.)

-This course explores the animation preproduction skills of background and layout art.
-Students will review classical depth cue and perspective systems and apply this knowledge to the creation of animation backgrounds and layouts.
-Additionally, students will explore means of using drawing to create camera lens illusions, architectural space, theatrical sets, level design, matte painting, and surface texture.
-The course will emphasize professional applications, techniques, and standards of quality.
-The work completed in this course will serve as pre-production design for PRJ 300, PRJ 350, or ANI 300.
+This course explores the animation pre-production skills of background and layout art.
+Students review classical depth cue and perspective systems and apply this knowledge to the creation of animation backgrounds and layouts.
+Additionally, students explore means of using drawing to create camera lens illusions, architectural space, theatrical sets, level design, matte painting, and surface texture.
+The course emphasizes professional applications, techniques, and standards of quality.
+The work completed in this course serves as pre-production design for PRJ 300, PRJ 350, or ANI 300.

-ART 301 - Concept Art Resources (3 Cr.)
+ART 301 Concept Art Resources (3 Cr.)

-Prerequisite(s): ART 251, CG 201 &CG 275
+Prerequisite(s): ART 251, CG 201 & CG 275

-This course will build upon all art disciplines, primarily 2D related skills, to prepare students for positions requiring the creation of concept art.
-Emphasis will be placed on the importance of balancing speed of content generation with quality, as this if one of the most pressing and relevant challenges in this field.
-With this mindset, students will be challenged to evaluate and understand new forms of character and environment generation.
-Both theory and technique will be heavily stressed during this course, with the final tangible outcome being multiple portfolio pieces that demonstrate the individual's abilities and unique style/interests.
+This course builds upon all art disciplines, primarily 2D related skills, to prepare students for positions requiring the creation of concept art.
+Emphasis is placed on the importance of balancing speed of content generation with quality, as this is one of the most pressing and relevant challenges in this field.
+With this mindset, students are challenged to evaluate and understand new forms of character and environment generation.
+Both theory and technique are heavily stressed during this course, with the final tangible outcome being multiple portfolio pieces that demonstrate the individual's abilities and unique style/interests.